-Appraisal an opinion of value, supported by evidence.

-Arm's-length Sale a voluntary sale between two unrelated parties in the normal course of business.

-Assessed Value the value placed on property for ad valorem tax purposes and used as a basis for distribution of the tax burden.
-This amount is subject to the state-issued equalization factor and deductions for certain homestead exemptions.

-Assessment the official act of discovering, listing, appraising, and entering a value for property on the assessment rolls for ad valorem tax purposes.

-Assessment Level the percentage of full value at which property is assessed.
-It may refer to the statutory assessment level or the actual assessment level as inferred from an assessment/sales ratio study.
+- Appraisal an opinion of value, supported by evidence. - Arm's-length Sale a voluntary sale between two unrelated parties in the normal course of business. - Assessed Value the value placed on property for ad valorem tax purposes and used as a basis for distribution of the tax burden.
+This amount is subject to the state-issued equalization factor and deductions for certain homestead exemptions. - Assessment the official act of discovering, listing, appraising, and entering a value for property on the assessment rolls for ad valorem tax purposes. - Assessment Level the percentage of full value at which property is assessed.
+It may refer to the statutory assessment level or the actual assessment level as inferred from an assessment/sales ratio study. - Assessment/Sales Ratio Study an analysis of the percentage relationship of assessed value to the market value (assessment level).

-(CCAO)

-Assessment/Sales Ratio Study an analysis of the percentage relationship of assessed value to the market value assessments within the county (in all counties but Cook County).
-In most township counties, three people appointed by the county board comprise the board of review.
+Board of Review the local entity that reviews assessment appeals (in all counties) and equalizes assessments within the county (in all counties but Cook County).
+In most township counties, three persons appointed by the county board comprise the board of review.
 In a few township counties, board of review members are elected.
 In commission counties, the county commissioners are also the board of review members (unless they appoint the board of review).